Georgia: Protests held by parliament for 4th straight day

 Demonstrators want the interior minister to resign over the forceful police response and vow to continue protesting.

-Activist Salome Ugulava said Sunday: “The only hope for the government is that people will get tired of the protest,” adding “these people are not going to get tired.”
+“The only hope for the government is that people will get tired of the protest,” activist Salome Ugulava said Sunday, adding: “These people are not going to get tired.”

+Organizers said they would try to increase pressure on the government Monday with a vehicle convoy to the Interior Ministry headquarters.

+The demonstrations underline the strong animosity toward Russia that persists in Georgia even as relations with Moscow have slowly improved since the countries fought a short war in 2008.